Skip to Main Content

 Montgomery Library's Guide to openly accessible academic content.

 Not all academic journal and book publishers are created equal.
-The definition of predatory publishing has evolved considerably over time, but the core criteria are that they deceptively present themselves as scholarly while seeking to benefit from not following standard peer-review and quality control processes.
+The definition of predatory publishing has evolved considerably over time, but the core criteria are that they deceptively present themselves as scholarly and that they seek to benefit from not following standard peer-review and quality control processes.
+One type of predatory publisher is a "vanity press," which requires the author to pay and does not provide the normal services that a traditional publisher would.

-Faculty and graduate students may sometimes receive seemingly harmless emails from publishers soliciting contributions, but many of these are actually predatory publishers.
+Faculty and graduate students may receive seemingly harmless emails from publishers soliciting contributions, but many of these are actually predatory publishers.
+Some predatory publishers could even claim to use a peer-review process, but in reality they are just scam.
+Other publishers may in fact be well-known, but also have a reputation for accepting virtually everything regardless of scholarly merit.

 At the Spring Forward 2025 librarian conference, an academic librarian named Karen Burton, based at Clemson University, shared her experience and a number of resources she developed.
 Here are some of the resources that numerous faculty have found extremely useful: